Toddler Food

 Bible link for moms

 Proverbs 31:14 says that a wise mother is “like the merchant ships, bringing her food from afar.”
-Aren’t we so lucky that these days we need not go far to get good food for our families?
+We are so lucky that these days we need not go far to get good food for our families?

 Organic food markets are springing up everywhere as people are becoming better stewards of their bodies.
 A lot of families are also getting back to basics and are not only learning to prepare foods from scratch, but are also starting to grow their own vegetables again.